logiqai/docs/logiq-server/logiq-paas-community-edition.md

 | `coffee` | 2.1.17.4 |
 | `logiq` Helm chart | 2.2.11 |

-## Install LOGIQ PaaS
+## Install Apica Ascent PaaS

-Now that your environment is ready, you can proceed with installing LOGIQ PaaS in it.
-To install LOGIQ PaaS, run the following command.
+Now that your environment is ready, you can proceed with installing Apica Ascent PaaS in it.
+To install Apica Ascent PaaS, run the following command.

 ```text
 helm install logiq --namespace logiq --set global.persistence.storageClass=<storage class name> logiq-repo/logiq
 ```

-Running the above command installs LOGIQ PaaS and exposes its services and UI on the ingress' IP address.
-Accessing the ingress' IP address in a web browser of your choice takes you to the LOGIQ PaaS login screen, as shown in the following image.
+Running the above command installs Apica Ascent PaaS and exposes its services and UI on the ingress' IP address.
+Accessing the ingress' IP address in a web browser of your choice takes you to the Apica Ascent PaaS login screen, as shown in the following image.

-If you haven't changed any of the admin settings in the `values.yaml` file you used during deployment, you can log into the LOGIQ PaaS UI using the following default credentials.
+If you haven't changed any of the admin settings in the `values.yaml` file you used during deployment, you can log into the Apica Ascent PaaS UI using the following default credentials.

 * **Username**: `flash-admin@foo.com`
 * **Password**: `flash-password`